KohaILS/koha-manual-zh-cn/source/cataloging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have duplicate authority records you can merge them together by
-clicking the 'Merge' link, found in the actions menu, next to two
+clicking the 'Merge' link, found in the Actions menu, next to two
 results on an authority search.

 |image714|